 If you’re struggling with addiction, you may realize that your life has come to revolve around seeking out and buying, using, and recovering from drug abuse.
 You may realize that you’ve lost relationships with friends and family members as your addiction grew.
 You may have flunked out of school or been fired from work for poor performance.
 You may have become socially isolated and alone as addiction has taken over your life.
 You know it’s time to get help, but you may not know how.

-Located on 33-acres of heavily wooded rolling hills in Central Texas, Cedar Crest Hospital & Residential Treatment Center provides a calming, serene environment for those who are struggling with mental illness or chemical dependency.
+Located on 33-acres of heavily wooded rolling hills in Central Texas, Cedar Crest, a marijuana abuse treatment center in Belton, provides a calming, serene environment for those who are struggling with mental illness or chemical dependency.
 For over 25 years, we have proudly served thousands of people and their families with a proven history of success.
 We have continued to grow; we provide a range of services for children and adolescents, adults, and older adults who are struggling or in crisis.
-When you come to Cedar Crest, you’ll know you’ve come home.
+When you come to our marijuana abuse treatment center, you’ll know you’ve come home.

 When you come to us for help, you’ll undergo a variety of evaluations that will help us best determine a plan of care for your stay with us.
 Your medical examination will help determine if you’re struggling with any health-related problems due to your drug abuse.
 Our psychiatric evaluation will help us to determine the severity of your addiction as well as diagnose any co-occurring mental health disorders.
 We’ll take the results of these evaluations and work with you to create an individualized plan of care that meets all of your needs – mind, body, and spirit.

-Medication may be used at the beginning of your stay with us to help alleviate any unpleasant withdrawal symptoms and ease your anxiety.
+Medication may be used at the beginning of your stay at our hospital to help alleviate any unpleasant withdrawal symptoms and ease your anxiety.
 Medication may be tapered down slowly as you learn more adaptive coping skills.
 Other people may require long-term medication management in order to treat co-occurring disorders.
 Usage and monitoring of medication is a constant part of our treatment approach.

 Individual therapy can be very helpful to people who are chemically dependent upon drugs or alcohol.
-You’ll learn new adaptive coping strategies, how to manage triggers, and how to prevent relapses.
+At our marijuana addiction treatment center, you’ll learn new adaptive coping strategies, how to manage triggers, and how to prevent relapses.
 Our therapists will work with you individually to help you identify negative thoughts and replace them with more positive ways of viewing the world.
 This, in turn, will help you make better choices in the future.

-Group therapy is the cornerstone of addiction treatment programs.
-You’ll attend a variety of groups which will allow you to connect with other people who are struggling with addiction so that you can all learn, grow, and heal.
+Group therapy is the cornerstone of addiction treatment.
+At our hospital, you’ll attend a variety of groups which will allow you to connect with other people who are struggling with addiction so that you can all learn, grow, and heal.
 Some of our groups are designed to teach you more about addiction and recovery while others will help you process your emotions surrounding addiction.

 Family therapy and support is vital to addiction recovery.
-We hold family sessions to teach your loved ones more about addiction and recovery as well as help to heal any broken bonds caused by addiction.
+We hold family sessions at our treatment center to teach your loved ones more about addiction and recovery as well as help to heal any broken bonds caused by addiction.
 We’ll allow your loved ones to talk about the ways in which your addiction has impacted their lives and provide referrals to outpatient therapy as needed.

 In addition to standard therapies we use to treat addiction, we also offer a variety of experiential methods designed to complement our traditional approaches.
 These may include: